boomerang-io/architecture/flow/Eventing.md

 # Eventing

 As we mature and scales, eventing will become an important implementation, not just in triggering Workflows but also how we queue and execute Workflows.
+A majority of the detail can be found in our [public architecture documentation](https://www.useboomerang.io/docs/boomerang-flow/architecture/eventing-architecture)

 ## Implementation